 Advising in Political Science

 We understand that good advising is crucial to students' success at Morehouse College.
-The purpose of this page is to help bolster the advisement.
+The purpose of this page is to help bolster the advisement process.
 Here you can find the most up to date list of the degree requirements for political science majors and a description of the degree requirements for international studies.
 Since many students in our department participate in internships throughout the academic school year and/or in the summer, there is also a page dedicated to help students earn course credit for their internships.

 2. How do I join the illustrious ranks of political science majors/minors?